igalic/blag/contents/igors/resume.md

     the Puppet environment
 -   Consulting developers in matters of messaging architectures

+Mid-2014 Brainsware started to develop its own product.

 ### Open Source (Puppet 2013--)

 Following my immersion into the world of Puppet, through both the work for my